douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 Open issues, PRs, email me, tweet me, or write something even better.

-To try it out (with OpenMP support), all you need is
+To try it out, spin up a virtual environment or conda environment and install with:

 ```nil
 pip install pygram11